© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ffoeslaprey Settlement is a scheduled monument protected by Cadw under reference RD172.
 View the official record →

-Ffoeslaprey Settlement is a medieval deserted rural settlement located in Radnorshire, Wales, dating from the medieval period.
+Ffoeslaprey Settlement is a deserted medieval rural settlement located in Radnorshire, Wales, designated as a Scheduled Ancient Monument under Cadw reference RD172.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD172.

 Ffoeslaprey Settlement dates from the medieval period, and is classified as a deserted rural settlement.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ffoeslaprey Settlement is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD172.